 After checking out the large pagoda in the back, you can take the shady path in the back of the temple back to the bottom of the hill.
 This is also a good place to take a breather if you find yourself at the temple in the middle of the day when the sun is unrelenting.

-The Mekong River and the Tonle Sap River converge right near the touristy area of Phnom Penh and it’s absolutely amazing to watch the sunset from the water here.
+The Mekong River and the Tonle Sap River converge right near the touristy area of Phnom Penh and watching a sunset on the water is something you must do in Phnom Penh.
 The Kanika Cruise Boats are docked right outside of the Himawari Hotel (address: 313 Sisowath Quay) and offer a quality cruising experience for a really reasonable price.

 Boats leave twice a day from Monday to Sunday.
 The sunset cruise leaves at 17:00 (so you’ll want to arrive at 16:45 to reserve a spot) and the trip takes about an hour and 20 minutes.
 If you just want to enjoy the cruise, you’ll pay $8 USD per person.
 If you want to cruise and have free flow draft beer or soft drinks you’ll pay $17 USD per person.
 You can just order food and drinks from the menu if you’d prefer as well.